 7.1 Birkeland Currents

 There is another cause of filamentation of currents in plasma.
 This is due to the fact that there is a force of attraction between any two parallel currents.
 By “parallel currents” we mean that the direction of flow or motion of like charges (say, the electrons, or the protons or ions) in one filament of matter in space is in the same or nearly the same direction in both of the two (or more, in some cases) filaments of current.
-Each current generates a magnetic field which circles the first current and attracts the other current according to the normal laws of electro-magnetism.
-Therefore the two currents are drawn together, as illustrated in this tutorial (courtesy of the National High Magnetic Field Laboratory website), and this short video of two current-carrying conductors and the forces induced between them, showing parallel currents and non-parallel currents, and the resultant forces (courtesy YouTube and MIT Physics Lecture Demonstration Group).”
+Each current generates a magnetic field which circles the first current and attracts the second current according to the normal laws of electro-magnetism. herefore the two currents are drawn together, as illustrated in this tutorial (courtesy of the National High Magnetic Field Laboratory website), and this short video of two current-carrying conductors and the forces induced between them, showing parallel currents and non-parallel currents, and the resultant forces (courtesy YouTube and MIT Physics Lecture Demonstration Group).”

 This effect will apply to individual electron streams as well as to wires carrying currents.
 Therefore, in a plasma, a diffuse current will tend to become concentrated into a filament, as we have seen.
 Similarly, a sheet of current will also tend to coalesce into individual filaments, rather like a sheet of falling water breaks up into individual streams.